Los Angeles & Orange County Divorce

 As a seasoned divorce attorney with offices in both the Los Angeles and Orange county, attorney Samuel Walker has achieved positive judgements for his clients while reducing the stress caused during this difficult situation.

-While no one wants to go through a divorce proceeding, when circumstances make it unavoidable you need a compassionate and experienced attorney on your side.
+While no one wants to go through a divorce, annulment or legal separation proceeding, when circumstances make it unavoidable you need a compassionate and experienced attorney on your side.
 Contact the law offices of attorney Sam Walker to discuss your current legal mater free of charge and see if our experience can make the difference in your case.